Sanskruti-AI/OIBSIP-Python/Weather App/README.md

 This project is a Weather Application developed using Python and Tkinter.

-It allows users to enter a city name and fetch real-time weather information using an online Weather API.
+It allows users to enter a city name and fetch real-time weather data using an online API (wttr.in).

-The application displays key weather details in a simple graphical user interface.
+The application is designed with a simple graphical user interface and strong input validation to ensure correct user input.

 ---